AndrianaMis/AaltoProject/README.md

 ## 25/09/25:

 Does the M0,M1,M2 (esp m0, m1) apply the paulis to the correct indexed qubits?
-Cuase the masks are len x R   (fixed) Fix the logic behind injection of errors and injection of corrections (2 separate functions)
+Cuase the masks are len x R   (fixed) Fix the logic behind injection of errors and injection of corrections (2 separate functions).

+## 27/09/25:

+Not 2 separate functions.
+Fixed step_inject in decoder_helpers, so that it injects the corrections (if needed), and then injects the noise and measures.
+Fixed action mask stats, tensors, injection.
+!
+Step Reward shaping !